 |Home » INDUSTRY & MARKETS » Administrative and grid... » Case studies » Spain|

-In Spain, the installed capacity in 2005 was 10 GW, and reached 11.6 GW in 2006, representing an annual increase of 16%.
+In Spain, the installed capacity in 2005 was 10 GW, and reached 11.6 GW in 2006, representing an annual increase of 16 per cent.
 This impressive total had reached 15,950 GW in July 2008.
 The main barriers are related to grid connections:

-- Lack of co-ordination between the different levels of government involved and the lack of heterogeneity of the procedure to be followed (which mostly changes in each region).
-This can lead to conflicts over which level is responsible for what.
+- Lack of co-ordination between the different levels of government involved and the lack of heterogeneity of the procedure to be followed (which mostly differs in each region); this can lead to conflicts over which level is responsible for what.

 - Delays by the authorities can have a significant impact on the finance of the project.